 “You people are weird.”

 “That’s just how it is.”
 Goda’s smile grew wider.
 She had let go of the rope and instead her hands had come to rest on the ground near Kanna’s knees.
 She was touching Kanna’s legs very lightly.
-“Most couples don’t sleep together or anything like that.
-Jaya and I are distantly related, too, so we’re naturally less interested in each other, which is the ideal.
+“Most couples don’t fall in love or anything like that.
+Jaya and I are distantly related, too, so we’re naturally not attracted to each other, which is the ideal.
 Marriage is strictly business.
 It’s for strengthening alliances and raising children.
 It’s just that I didn’t want any of that, so I had no use for it.”

 Kanna’s fingers curled to grasp at Goda’s shirt.
 She began sliding the fabric up, until she could see some skin appearing above Goda’s waist.
 She watched the giant’s stomach rise and fall.
 “Then what do you have use for?
 And who has use for you?
 You can’t even have any children, can you?”
 She didn’t know why she was saying it; she couldn’t tell what snake was speaking for her now or why it was so angry, but she let it speak.
 “You’re useless, Giant.”